mvtiaine/audacious-uade-tools/README.md

 Except for `demozoo.tsv`, the raw TSV source files are generated using the precalc binary+script from [audacious-uade](https://github.com/mvtiaine/audacious-uade/blob/master/src/plugin/cli/precalc/) from my local copy/mirror/snapshot of the various sites/sources.

-**Note:** Some additional required files not included in Github, specifically local mirror of some of the AMP, ExoticA (old), UnExoticA and Wanted Team web pages + Mods Anthology txt files are needed to actually run the Scala `songdb.sc` script.
+**Note:** Some additional required files not included in Github, specifically local mirror of some of source web pages and/or database files are needed to actually run the Scala `songdb.sc` script.

 **Note:** Only files playable by audacious-uade are included in the database.
 The script runs completely locally and does not download anything from internet.